AdityaKumarBej/AdityaKumarBej/README.md

 <img src="https://github.com/AdityaKumarBej/AdityaKumarBej/blob/main/src/header_.png">

-I am Aditya Kumar Bej, currently working as a Software Developer in Blockchain Technologies at [Zensar Technologies].
+I am Aditya Kumar Bej, currently working as a Software Developer in Blockchain Solutions.
 I am a Tech enthusiast, designer & an open-source advocate.
 I am always open to collaborating on projects and innovative/disruptive ideas.
 When I am not coding, you'll find me involved in various debating conferences or competitive gaming.

 Find out more about me & feel free to connect with me here: